bagder/http3-explained/en/why-ossification.md

 universally they are put there because someone thinks they must be there to make things work.

-Middle-boxes routes IP packages between networks, they block malicious traffic, they do NAT (Network Address Translation), they improve performance, some try to spy on the passing traffic and more.
+Middle-boxes route IP packages between networks, they block malicious traffic, they do NAT (Network Address Translation), they improve performance, some try to spy on the passing traffic and more.

 In order to perform their duties these boxes must know about networking and the protocols that are monitored or modified by them.
 They run software for